sandialabs/pvOps/docs/pages/contributing.rst

 **If you would like to contribute:**

 2. Create a pull request (PR) or help with other PRs which are in the library by referencing `pvops PR page <https://github.com/sandialabs/pvops/pulls>`_.
    Pull requests should contain code that follows the PEP8 python code style.

 **If you are confused:**

-3. Feel free to reach out to the package maintainer, as found in setup.py.
+3. Feel free to reach out to the package maintainer, found in ``setup.py``.